4–7 May 2026 • Chicago, IL

 3:30 PM -

-Understanding Compliance Challenges Innovations and AI in Distribution Planning Technology Improvements to Distribution Systems AI Datacenter Integration: A Utility Perspective Recommended Practice for Limiting Voltage Imbalance Wildfire Grid Resiliency Data Fusion and Interoperable Control Grid Forming STATCOMs for Resilient Power
+Understanding the Compliance and Challenges of Category 2 IBRs Innovations and AI Applications in Distribution Grids Technology Improvements and Updates to Distribution System Protection and Control AI Datacenter Integration: A Utility Perspective Recommended Practice for Limiting Voltage Imbalance in Electric Power Systems Wildfire-Electric Grid Resiliency: Challenges & Solutions Data Fusion and Interoperable Control: Engineering the Grid of the Future Grid Forming STATCOMs for a Resilient Power Grid From Flexibility to Resiliency: Attributes Driving Evolving Electricity Markets

 Thursday, 7 May